jeremyBanks/database/docs/rfcs/0003-initial.md

       may be returned, but note that for some drivers these values may reflect a previous query if the executed one did not actually insert or affect any rows.
-(These should only be absent if the driver is certain that they're not relevant to executed query, or doesn't support them at all.)
+(These should only be absent if the driver is certain that they're not relevant to the executed query, or doesn't support them at all.)
   - `.dispose(): Promise<void>`
+    - Disposes of this object so that any associated resources can be freed.
+      Calling dispose multiple times is safe, but any other operations with the object may throw an error after it has been disposed.

 ### Implementation Notes